vmware/vcf-security-and-compliance-guidelines/security-advisories/vmsa-2022-0004/README.md

 Questions & Answers
 -------------------

 We add new questions and answers to the end of this document to preserve links into the subsections here.
-Please use the index on the left side to scan the questions -- the question you have might be near the end!

 ### Who is affected?

 A VMware Security Advisory will always list the specific supported products and versions that are affected.
 In this case it affects versions of VMware ESXi, Workstation, Fusion, and Cloud Foundation running in on-premises or colocated settings.
 If you have a version of these products running in your environment you are affected.

 Cloud-based VMware services have been protected [and are fully operational](https://status.vmware-services.io/).
-Customers of VMware Cloud on AWS are fully protected as well, and no additional work is needed to protect their cloud-based workloads.
+VMware Cloud on AWS has been patched as well, and no additional work is needed to protect cloud-based workloads there.

 ### When do I need to act?